ArghyaChatterjee/odom_from_tf/README.md

 # odom_from_tf
 This repository contains code which listens to tf tree and publish odometry message as a topic (useful for packages like cartographer ros).

+## Inner Working
 This node will listen to the tf tree (parent frame `odom` and child frame `base_link`) published by any node and publish the transform between parent frame `odom` and child frame `base_link` as `nav_msgs::Odometry` message in `/odom` topic at a rate of 200 hz.

 ## Start the Odom from TF package